-- 25. Children in Detention Centres: According to the Prosecutors' Office (PGR) study launched on August 1815, 2018, in 2015 there were about 15,663 inmates nationwide, of whom 1,389 were minors, in this case, the term minor referring to anyone under the age of 21.
+- 25. Children in Detention Centres: According to the Prosecutors' Office (PGR) study launched on August 1814, 2018, in 2015 there were about 15,663 inmates nationwide, of whom 1,389 were minors, in this case, the term minor referring to anyone under the age of 21.
 Of the 1,389 minor inmates, 461 were in pre-trial detention.
 There is no information on the number of minors who may have been taken into custody.
 We can consider that there has been an improvement if we consider that in 2013, there were 2,329 minors in prison nationwide, out of a total of 17,142 inmates. - 26.
 Children in Police Custody: The treatment in police custody is worrying: the inmates are accommodated in small cells, mostly overcrowded and without sufficient air or light; allowed to leave the cell once a day to attend to a call of nature and hygiene needs; often also, they only had access to once meal a day if a family member brought them food or was offered by other inmates. - 27.
 Children in Court Sessions: At the court sessions, the following concerns are highlighted: - a) Often minors arrive at the court without identification documents and cannot confirm their real age; - b) The criminal record does not work, and repeat offenders are only recognized casually by employees; - c) Access to legal defence and legal assistance, as guaranteed by article 62 of the Constitution of The Republic Mozambique (CRM), the Statute of the Bar Association and the Law that created the Institute for Legal Sponsorship and Assistance (Law 6/1994) is often not an effective right, the defence lawyer being limited to offer assistance on the case without talking to the defendant beforehand, to hear his version of the facts and provide him with the clarifications he needs. - d) During the trial, some minors also complain that they have not had the opportunity to freely explain the facts.
-You are only allowed to speak by answering 'yes' or 'no' to the questions you are asked; - e) Local interpreters are not allowed for Portuguese into national languages and vice-versa, on the pretext of avoiding delays during trials; and in general
+You are only allowed to speak by answering 'yes' or 'no' to the questions you are asked; - e) Local interpreters are not allowed for Portuguese into national languages and vice-versa, on the pretext of avoiding delays during trials; and in general - f) There is little understanding of how the process works.
+Often, when the prison sentence is handed down and it is not suspended, which causes challenges, noting that in the case of reincidence, the child on whom the prison sentence was imposed should serve the first sentence that was suspended and the new sentence.

-14 http://jornaldeangola.sapo.ao/mundo/africa/refugees in Mozambique double in two years (accessed on the 9th October 2020).
+13 http://jornaldeangola.sapo.ao/mundo/africa/refugees in Mozambique double in two years (accessed on the 9th October 2020).
 Maputo

-15 PGR, Children in Conflicts with the Law in Mozambique.
+14 PGR, Children in Conflicts with the Law in Mozambique.
 Seeking Protection Strategy.
 A study financed by UNICEF Mozambique and undertaken by Aquino da Bragança Centre for Social Studies.
 The study geographically covered the cities of Maputo, Beira, Nampula and Maputo Provinces